-Courts have held other types of conditions invalid because they bear no reasonable relationship to offender rehabilitation, public safety or the underlying offense.
-For example, a condition requiring sex offender registration is invalid where the trial court imposes the condition not because of the underlying offense (armed bank robbery), nor because of the conduct that leading to revocation, but because of an unrelated 1986 sex-offense conviction.
+Courts have held other types of conditions invalid because they bear no reasonable relationship to rehabilitation, public safety, or the underlying offense.
+For example, a condition requiring sex offender registration is invalid where the trial court imposes the condition not because of the underlying offense (armed bank robbery), nor because of the conduct leading to revocation, but because of an unrelated 1986 sex-offense conviction.
 See United States v.
 Scott, 270 F.3d 632, 636 (8th Cir.
 2001).
-In the Scott case, the court opined that the condition has had no reasonable relationship to the nature of the underlying offense and the record has not shown that the condition to be reasonably necessary to deter the offender from repeating a sex crime from 15 years earlier.
+In the Scott case, the court opined that the condition has had no reasonable relationship to the nature of the underlying offense and the record has not shown that the condition is reasonably necessary to deter the sex offender from repeating a sex crime from 15 years earlier.
 Likewise, the courts have found that a condition restricting computer use is not reasonably related to present or prior offenses.
 See United States v.
 Peterson, 248 F.3d 79, 83-4 (2nd Cir.
-2001) (computer and internet restriction unreasonable for offender guilty of writing bad checks who also had previous incest charge and probation violations for accessing legal pornography).
+2001) (computer and internet restriction unreasonable for a supervised individual guilty of writing bad checks who also had previous incest charge and probation violations for accessing legal pornography).
 Thus, a condition that is overly broad, not related to the goals of rehabilitation, and not reasonably related to the protection of a victim or a community is generally unlawful.
 State v.
 Muhammad, 43 P.3d 318 (Mont.
 2002); Harrell v.
 State, 559 S.E.2d 155 (Ga.
 Ct.
 App.
 2002).

-In addition to finding some conditions invalid, some courts upheld the conditions but found their execution invalid as the offender failed to receive sufficient notice of the proscription against certain conduct.
+In addition to finding some conditions invalid, some courts upheld the conditions but determined their enforcement was flawed due to insufficient notice being given to the supervised individual regarding prohibitions on certain conduct.
 In State v.
 Boseman, 863 A.2d 704 (Conn.
 Ct.
 App.
-2005), the court held that revocation of an offender's probation for violating a no-contact order violated due process because the offender had no prior knowledge that being outside of his girlfriend's house to drop off a child to an intermediary was contemplated within no contact condition.
+2005), the court held that revocation of a supervised individual's probation for violating a no-contact order violated due process because the individual had no prior knowledge that being outside of his girlfriend's house to drop off a child to an intermediary was contemplated within no-contact condition.
 See also Jackson v.
 State, 902 So.2d 193 (Fla.
 5th Dist.
 Ct.
 App.
-2005) ( condition of probation of paying for drug treatment was not statutorily authorized and was struck since it was not orally pronounced; conditions requiring drug treatment and submission to warrantless searches were authorized).
-Likewise, a condition requiring an offender to reimburse attorney's fees was not valid where the trial court failed to determine the offender's ability to pay.
+2005) (condition of probation of paying for drug treatment was not statutorily authorized and was struck since it was not orally pronounced; conditions requiring drug treatment and submission to warrantless searches were authorized).
+Similarly, a condition requiring a supervised individual to reimburse attorney's fees was deemed invalid when the trial court did not assess the individual's ability to pay.
 State v.
 Drew, No. 83563 (Ohio Ct.
 App.
 8th Dist., July 8, 2004).